A to Z Library Services & Information

 Computer Services at the Library

-The library has a variety of computer services available to patrons.
-They include access to the Internet, word processing, in-library laptop rental, Wi-FI, and more.
+The Library has a variety of computer services available to patrons.
+They include access to the Internet, word processing, laptop rental in the library, Wi-FI, and more.

 If your business/organization is located within the Library’s service area, you are eligible to receive a library card for your company.
 Contact the circulation department for more information, 837-3457.

-Collections of information accessed by a computer.
-By searching these resources the user can view magazine and newspaper articles, reference book entries, pictures, statistics, and other valuable information.
-This is published and more reliable information that a searcher typically can find on the Internet using a search engine.
-Use your library card number and PIN (usually the last 4 numbers of your phone number) to access these resources from home.
+Find published and reliable information.
+Use your library card number and PIN (usually the last 4 numbers of your phone number) to access resources from home.

 Display Rental Areas

-Donated materials become the property of the Library.
-Materials may be added to the collection or given to the Friends of the Library to be sold at their used book sales.
-Proceeds from the sale support library projects and programs.
-A receipt for donated material is available for tax purposes at the reference desk.
+The Library will take used books and monetary gifts.
+Donated materials become the property of the Library, materials may be added to the collection or given to the Friends of the Library to be sold at their used book sales.
+Monetary gifts may be given in honor or in memory of a person.

-The library has a collection of eBooks that are compatible with the Kindle, Nook, iPad, and other eReader devices.
+The Library has eBooks that are compatible with the Kindle, Nook, iPad, and other eReader devices.
 This service is available to library card holders in good standing.

 Check the City of Midland's Human Resources page for current openings.